lbragile/ColorMaster/README.md

 <!-- markdownlint-enable no-inline-html -->

+Multiple plugins can be added at the same time by simply providing them as an array to the `extendPlugins` helper.

-**Note**: More plugins will be added to accommodate user demands & improve ColorMaster as a whole
+**Note:** more plugins will be added to accommodate user demands & improve ColorMaster as a whole

 ## 😍 Strongly Typed